-In the first place we define our network, i.e. a set of nodes connected by edges [8], as follows.
+In the first place we define our network, i.e. a set of nodes connected by edges [Newman, 2003], as follows.
 Every grain with, at least, one contact constitutes a node and edges are the connections between the grains (nodes) in contact.
-There is a contact between two grains if the distance between the centre of them is smaller or equal to its diameter.
+There is a contact between two grains if the distance between their center is smaller or equal to its diameter.
 A contact defines a certain amount of normal force F between the grains.
-Such situation has been deeply studied by many authors using mainly latices diffusive models [7].
+Such situations have been deeply studied by many authors using mainly lattice diffusive models [Liu et al., 2001].
 One of the main results of these works is that, independently of the system details, the mean value of the force distribution $\langle F \rangle$ is a typical scale of the problem.
-Nevertheless, many open questions remain open about the properties of these systems: why the fluctuations in the force distribution are as large as $\langle F \rangle$?
+Nevertheless, many questions remain open about the properties of these systems: why are the fluctuations in the force distribution as large as $\langle F \rangle$?
 Which statistical framework is suitable to explain the experimental results?

-In order to study the role of the topology on this problem we will use the tools introduce in the theory of complex network.
-We introduce a force threshold f such that any contact with a normal force bigger than f is an edge, but contacts with lower values of normal force are not edges and grains with no contact are not nodes.
-Thus we obtain a network which depends on f, and hence its topological properties can be studied as a function of f.
+In order to study the role of the topology in this problem we will use the tools introduced in the theory of complex networks.
+We will introduce a force threshold f such that any contact with a normal force bigger than f is an edge, but contacts with lower values of normal force are not edges and grains with no contact are not nodes.
+Thus we, obtain a network which depends on f, and hence its topological properties can be studied as a function of f.
 In our definitions we do not consider the grains of the walls.
-In the remainder of this section we present the results obtained for each of the topological properties studied along with their definitions [8, 9].
+In the remainder of this section, we present the results obtained for each of the topological properties studied along with their definitions [Newman, 2003; Costa et al., 2007].

-3..
-1 Connectivity
+3.1.
+Connectivity

 In our case, the connectivity k of a node represents the number of contacts between neighboring particles.
 Then, the degree distribution P(k) is the distribution function of the number of contacts per particle.
-In FIG. 2a we show the degree distribution of sample A for three different sample sizes showing that there is no substantial variation.
-In all the cases the maximum P(k) is found for k=3 and around 95% of the particles present values of k between 2 and 4.
-The degree distribution for the rest of the samples with N=2048 is shown in FIG. 2b.
+In Fig. 2(a) we show the degree distribution of sample A for three different sample sizes showing that there is no substantial variation.
+In all the cases, the maximum P(k) is found for k=3and around 95% of the particles present values of kbetween 2 and 4.
+The degree distribution for the rest of the samples with N = 2048 is shown in Fig. 2(b).
 The overall behavior of the function P(k) remains the same for all samples and only slight deviations are appreciated for samples C and D. In particular, samples C and D display higher number of nodes with higher values of k.
 This result can be understood if it is considered that samples C and D are the ones with the smaller friction coefficient.
 This will result in a small amount of arches inside the sample and consequently a reduction of the amount of particles that display just two contacts.

-In figure FIG. 3a we show the behavior of the average connectivity $\langle k \rangle$ as a function of the force threshold $f/\langle F\rangle$ for sample A. Again, this property seems independent of the system size.
-The figure FIG. 3b shows the results obtained for the different samples.
+In Fig. 3(a), we show the behavior of the average connectivity $\langle k \rangle$ as a function of the force threshold $f/\langle F \rangle$ for sample A. Again, this property seems independent of the system size.
+Figure 3(b) shows the results obtained for the different samples.
 Again, small differences are appreciable for samples C and D without modification of the overall behavior.